mblstamps/mblstamps.github.io/index.md

 Please see the [MBL STAMPS course page](https://www.mbl.edu/education/courses/stamps/) for course logistics information.
 Applications are closed for 2022.

 **2022 Course Schedule and Materials**
-Our course schedule and materials for the course are available on the [2022 STAMPS Course page](https://github.com/mblstamps/stamps2022/wiki).
+Our course schedule and materials are available on the [2022 STAMPS page](https://github.com/mblstamps/stamps2022/wiki).

 #### What is STAMPS?